Best DocuSign Alternative for Small Business in 2026: GoSign vs the Rest

 How much does GoSign cost compared to DocuSign for a small business?

-GoSign's Free Forever plan costs $0 and includes unlimited document sending, unlimited users, reusable templates, bulk send, sequential signing, automated reminders, and audit trails — no credit card required.
-GoSign Pro is $499/year flat for the entire team, adding REST API, webhooks, custom SMTP, and priority support.
-DocuSign Standard costs $25/user/month ($300/user/year) with a cap of 100 envelopes per year.
-A 2-person team on DocuSign Standard pays $600/year with envelope limits; the same team on GoSign Free pays $0 with no limits.
+GoSign's Free plan costs $0 and includes up to 10 documents per month for a single user, reusable templates, sequential signing, automated reminders, and audit trails — no credit card required.
+Unlimited document sending, unlimited users (no per-seat fees), and bulk send are available on the Unlock plan at $9/month.
+GoSign Unleash is $25/month (about $249/year) for the entire team, adding REST API, webhooks, custom SMTP, and priority support.
+DocuSign Standard is listed at $25/user/month (verify current pricing on DocuSign's site), with envelope allowances per year.
+A 2-person team on DocuSign Standard pays per seat with envelope limits; the same team on GoSign Unlock pays $9/month flat with no per-seat fees and no envelope caps.

 Can I try GoSign for free before committing?

-GoSign's Free Forever plan isn't a trial — it's a permanent free plan with no time limit and no credit card required.
-You can use GoSign's Free plan indefinitely, sending unlimited documents, adding unlimited users, and using all core features without ever entering payment information.
-If you later decide you need API access or priority support, you can upgrade to GoSign Pro at $499/year at any point.
+GoSign's Free plan isn't a trial — it's a permanent free plan with no time limit and no credit card required.
+A single user can send up to 10 documents per month and access all core features without ever entering payment information.
+If you need unlimited document sending and unlimited users, the Unlock plan is $9/month with no per-seat fees.
+If you later decide you need API access or priority support, you can upgrade to GoSign Unleash at $25/month (about $249/year) at any point.

 Does GoSign integrate with tools small businesses already use?